Ossetra: Source animals

 In Russian, there are different names for the species of sturgeon that live in various territories, such as Beluga (Huso huso), Sevruga (Acipenser stellatus) and Sterlet (Acipenser ruthenus).
-The name Ossetra corresponds to the species Acipenser gueldenstaedtii, which is much smaller than Beluga sturgeon (Huso huso), and has a firmer texture.
-In the territory of the Russian Federation dwells another type of sturgeon, Siberian sturgeon (Acipenser Baerii), which is farmed all over the world because it can adapt to a wider range of habitats.
-It begins to produce caviar faster than Acipenser gueldenstaedtii.
+The name Ossetra corresponds to the species Huso gueldenstaedtii, which is much smaller than Beluga sturgeon (Huso huso), and has a firmer texture.
+In the territory of the Russian Federation dwells another type of sturgeon, Siberian sturgeon (Acipenser baerii), which is farmed all over the world because it can adapt to a wider range of habitats.
+It begins to produce caviar faster than Huso gueldenstaedtii.

 Production

-Today, the Ossetra-bearing species faces extinction in its native Caspian habitat because wild-caught Russian sturgeon (acipenser gueldenstaedtii) are immediately slaughtered to determine their sex and egg-bearing condition.
+Today, the Ossetra-bearing species faces extinction in its native Caspian habitat because wild-caught Russian sturgeon (Huso gueldenstaedtii) are immediately slaughtered to determine their sex and egg-bearing condition.
 Farm-raised sturgeon are periodically scanned by harmless ultrasound to make the same determination.
 Continuous drastic declines in natural sturgeon populations over the past 30 years, plus a high market demand for caviar, have led the way for the cultivation of sturgeon for caviar production.
 Russia, Iran, members of the European Union, China, and the USA were among the first; however, for the very same reasons, more countries outside the natural range of Caspian native sturgeons also became involved (e.g., Uruguay, Arabian countries, Israel, Iran, Italy and more recently Vietnam).

 As with all other caviar, ossetra is traditionally served on blini with crème fraiche, chopped hard-boiled egg whites, and chopped onions.
 Lower-grade varieties of caviar are used as stuffing in many seafood and meat dishes.
 Caviar is often added to salads as well.